Skip to main content

 • Don't inform the nominee that a nomination is being made.
 When nominating a young person for a Meritorious or Gallantry Award, it may be necessary to approach their family in strictest confidence but make it clear that an award may not be made.

-Specific tips for Meritorious Conduct/Gallantry citations
+Specific tips for completing Meritorious Conduct/Gallantry award nomination forms

 • If possible, include medical/emergency services evidence (where relevant).